 1. Charlize Theron and Tom Hardy.
 Mad Max: Fury Road

-That Charlize Theron and Tom Hardy did not get along during the filming of this 2015 movie is no mystery, both actors have been quite honest about it.
+That Charlize Theron and Tom Hardy did not get along during the filming of this 2015 movie is no secret.
+Both actors have been quite honest about it.

 They clashed every minute.
-At the beginning there was a lot of fighting, but as Mad Max progressed they simply stopped talking to one another.
+In the beginning, there was a lot of fighting, but as Mad Max progressed, they stopped talking to one another.

 It got so bad that they were not together in the scenes if they could avoid it.
-Charlize’s stunt double would stand in for her while Tom acted his lines, while Tom’s double would stand in for him when it was time for Charlize to act out her part.
+Charlize’s stunt double stood in for her while Tom acted his lines.
+And Tom’s double stood in for him when it was time for Charlize to act her part.

 Her stunt double said of the situation: “There was tension.”
 While their co-star Zoe Kravitz summed it up in an interview: “They did not get along.”